 The Red Cross, Crescent, and Crystal

-The red cross is one of the most internationally recognized medical symbols, used to identify nonpartisan medical services for victims of conflict, regardless of their race or military alignment.
+The red cross is one of the most internationally recognized medical symbols, used to identify nonpartisan medical services for victims of conflict regardless of race or military alignment.
+Medical services are often identified with a red cross flag.
 The origins of this symbol and the service it signifies lie with Swiss entrepreneur Jean Henri Dunant (1828–1910).

 In 1859, Dunant witnessed the gory aftermath of the Battle of Solferino, fought between France and Sardinia, in which 40,000 were killed or injured.
 Seeing the masses of unattended wounded, he began work on an idea to solve this issue.
 In 1862, he published “A Memory of Solferino,” in which he described the event and proposed the need for a nonpartisan organization that would attend to the wounded regardless of military alignment.
 The following year, the Geneva Society for Public Welfare was founded to discuss such an idea (though the name was soon changed to International Committee for Relief to the Wounded).

 In 1864, the first Geneva Convention, detailing the requirements for such relief organizations, was adopted by the US, Brazil, Mexico, and all of Europe.
 These organizations and their personnel needed to be easily identifiable, so a red cross on a white background was designated as the medical symbol to be used.
 As the symbol became increasingly recognizable internationally, the committee changed its name to the International Committee of the Red Cross in 1867.

 During the Serbian–Ottoman and Russo-Turkish Wars from 1876 to 1878, the Ottoman Empire declared it would use a red crescent as its medical symbol in place of the red cross, as it claimed the cross was offensive to its Muslim soldiers.
 For this conflict, the crescent was temporarily, unofficially recognized.